Schulich Wellness

 Access videos, learning modules, online information, apps and more that provide mental health information and strategies to help you make positive changes to your health and wellbeing.

-UCalgary Student Wellness Services offers a variety of workshops that cover various mental health topics.
+Offers a variety of workshops that cover various mental health topics.
 Register for a workshop today.

 These multi-session, ongoing groups provide support, mental health information and strategies to promote your wellbeing.
 Groups are facilitated by psychologists and social workers from the UCalgary mental health team.